ostdotcom/website-docupony/platform/sdk/docs/references/wallet_sdk/iOS/latest/methods.md

 1. `Workflows`: Workflows are the core functions provided by wallet SDK to do wallet related actions.
 Workflows can be called directly by importing the SDK.

-	* Application must confirm to `OstWorkFlowDelegate` protocol.
-The `OstWorkFlowDelegate` protocol defines methods that allow application to interact with `OstWalletSdk`.
+	* Application must confirm to `OstWorkflowDelegate` protocol.
+The `OstWorkflowDelegate` protocol defines methods that allow application to interact with `OstWalletSdk`.

 2. `Getters`: These functions are synchronous and will return the value when requested.